Keeping safe in severe weather

-You should have a fully stocked Storm Kit ready and stored for the summer storm season.
-Download and print the Storm Kit Checklist (PDF 2.8 mb) to help prepare your kit.
+You should have a fully stocked storm kit ready and stored for the summer storm season.
+Download and print the Storm kit checklist (PDF 747.7 kb) to help prepare your kit.

-Powerlines can stand up to a lot of extreme weather, but at times they’re still affected by lightning strikes, high winds, heavy rain, flooding and flying debris.
+Although built to stand up to extreme weather, our powerlines can sometimes be affected by lightning strikes, high winds, heavy rain, flooding and flying debris.
 These conditions could damage or bring down powerlines in your area, which can cause power outages and life-threatening electric shocks.